-These twelve heet ("traditions" or "rituals" that help you to have a good life) are practiced across Northeast Thailand (the region known as Isan) and lowland Laos.
-City folk have mostly abandoned some of them, but there are very few Isan villages where they don't all remain important events.
-Some are Buddhist celebrations observed around the globe while others originated with local pre-Buddhist beliefs, though all of the later now have some Buddhist aspect to them.
-They're not only essential to one's life or afterlife, they're also important for community bonding.
-Nearly everyone in the community works together to prepare for these ceremonies.
+These twelve heet (“traditions” or “rituals” that help you have a good life) are practiced across Northeast Thailand (the region known as Isan) and lowland Laos.
+City folk have mostly abandoned some of them, but there are very few Isan villages where they don’t all remain important events.
+Some are Buddhist celebrations observed around the globe while others originated from local pre-Buddhist beliefs, though all of the later now have some Buddhist aspect as a part of them.
+Usually the Buddhist portions includes making special donations to monks and listening to a standard Thai Buddhist suat-mon chanting and prayer session.

 Boon Khao Kam (Month 1)